rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ### CPU Resources Management

-Two ways to limit CPU resources
+There are two ways to limit CPU resources
 - Instance Caging with CPU\_COUNT
 - Resource Manager with CPU\_MIN\_COUNT ( new in 19c)